 Today financing a jumbo loan in Boston means a fully documented loan with solid credit.
 Buyers can expect to provide at least a 20 percent down payment although there are jumbo loans available with as little as 5 percent down as long as the buyers have a qualifying credit score of 700.
-For those who think that lenders should relax some of their guidelines to stimulate home sales, it’s actually the opposite that would happen should mortgage companies return to the “wild, wild west” days of indiscriminate lending.
+For those who think that lenders should relax some of their guidelines to stimulate home sales, it’s the opposite that would happen should mortgage companies return to the “wild, wild west” days of indiscriminate lending.

 Interest rates will also create an impact.
 The Federal Reserve announced earlier this year that while no rate increase was announced last January the Fed did announce that we can expect three rate increases by the end of the year.
 When the Fed makes a rate move, higher or lower, historically the adjustment is made in 0.25% increments.
 That would mean rates would be higher by 0.75% by year end.
 But the Fed adjusts the cost of funds here in our economy without a direct impact on mortgage rates.

-Higher home values and an increase in rates can have a greater impact on first-time buyers rather than those moving up to buy a higher end home.
+Higher home values and an increase in rates can have a greater impact on first-time buyers rather than those moving up to buy a higher-end home.
 As home values increase so too will the cash amount of a down payment.
-For a 10% down payment on a $300,000 home back in 2009, the out of pocket cash needed for a down payment is $30,000.
-For a sales price of $600,000 however, the down payment needed is also doubled to $60,000.
+For a 10% down payment on a $300,000 home back in 2009, the out-of-pocket cash needed for a down payment is $30,000.
+For a sales price of $900,000 however, the down payment needed is also doubled.
 Buyers in the luxury market typically need to sell their current property before moving up to a more expensive property.

 What types of mortgage programs are there for a jumbo purchase?
-Loan programs for jumbo loans provide both fixed rate and variable rate options, much like other loan programs do.
+Loan programs for jumbo loans provide both fixed-rate and variable-rate options, much like other loan programs do.
 Minimum credit scores range from 680 to 700 depending on the selected loan and down payment.
 Loans with higher down payments might expect more favorable rates compared with low down payment jumbo loan programs.

 It’s important to note the differences between various loan programs as it relates to a maximum loan amount.
 There are conforming loan limits, high balance, jumbo and super jumbo.
-In the greater Boston area, the maximum conforming loan limit is $603,750 for Boston and Suffolk County.
-This is much higher than the national limit which is $484,350 in many parts of the country and throughout Massachusetts.
+In the greater Boston area, the maximum conforming loan limit is $828,000 for Boston and Suffolk County.
+This is much higher than the national limit which is $766,550 in many parts of the country and throughout Massachusetts.

-Buyers in the higher end market in Boston and Suffolk County will find that the availability of jumbo financing is much like any other loan and the qualifying guidelines mimic other loan programs.
-There are minimum credit score requirements, down payment, debt-to-income ratio guidelines to follow as well as verifying sufficient funds to close on a luxury purchase including not just the down payment and associated closing costs but also a minimum of reserve funds available that lenders refer to as cash reserves.
+Buyers in the higher-end market in Boston and Suffolk County will find that the availability of jumbo financing is much like any other loan and the qualifying guidelines mimic other loan programs.
+There are minimum credit score requirements, down payment, and debt-to-income ratio guidelines to follow as well as verifying sufficient funds to close on a luxury purchase including not just the down payment and associated closing costs but also a minimum of reserve funds available that lenders refer to as cash reserves.